-Surf Life Saving is committed to having an inclusive and diverse membership which reflects our community.
-We are an all-inclusive organisation that protects, educates, prepares and embraces everyone and the information below signposts to key areas of information.
+Surf Life Saving is committed to having an inclusive & diverse membership that reflects our community.
+We are an all-inclusive organisation that protects, educates, prepares and embraces everyone, and the information below signposts to key areas of information.

 In 2020 SLSSNB established a Diversity & Inclusion Working Group.
 The D&IWG includes:

 - Tracey Hare-Boyd (SLSSNB Branch President)

 - Romilly Madew (Bilgola SLSC)

 At SLSSNB, one of our strategic goals is to foster diversity and inclusion within our clubs.